dotnet/docs/docs/architecture/modernize-desktop/deploy-modern-applications.md

 ![Configure Update Settings](./media/deploy-modern-applications/configure-update-settings.png)

-You can choose to use a web server of a shared UNC path on your enterprise file servers.
+You can choose to use a web server or a shared UNC path on your enterprise file servers.
 Pay attention to the settings to specify how you want to update your application.
 We'll cover application updates in the next section.

 For a detailed step-by-step guide, see [Package a desktop app from source code using Visual Studio](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net).